espressif/esp-rainmaker-admin-cli/README.md

   --node_policies IoT access policies that need to be attached to the manufactured nodes, eg. videostream.
   --node_policies option cannot be used together with --update_nodes.
 If both are provided, the command will fail.
   --node_policies valid values: 'mqtt', 'videostream', or leave empty (default: mqtt).
 Multiple policies can be specified as comma-separated values (e.g., 'mqtt,videostream').
+  --skip_csv_validation Skip CSV validation (both certificate CN validation and column count validation).
+Use this option if you have want to bypass this check (NOT RECOMMENDED).
 ```

 For the example in device certificate generation section the node_certs_file file would be `test/2020-11-29/Mfg-00001/common/node_certs.csv`.